Haryana Public Service Commission

+The Haryana Public Service Commission (HPSC) is a government agency of the state of Haryana, India, established by the Constitution of India, responsible for the recruitment of candidates for various government jobs under the Government of Haryana through competitive examinations.

 History

-The foundation of HPSC was led on 1 November 1966 when Haryana state was formed after the independence movement of India.
+The foundation of HPSC was laid on 1 November 1966 when Haryana state was formed after the independence movement of India.
 It was originally established under the provisions of Punjab Reorganisation Act, 1966.
-Government of India Act 1935 authorized the state government to form state public service commission.
+Government of India Act 1935 authorized the state government to form a state public service commission.

 Functions

 HPSC performs its functions as authorized by Act-1966 and 1935 provisions constitution of India.
 Its chairman is authorized to make independent decisions under the certain rules and regulations amended by the Government of Haryana and its state governor.